Lorenzo Fellon: 2020

 Fellon made his debut in the 2020 FIM CEV Moto3 Junior World Championship with Junior team 0,0 Estrella Galicia.
-He did not start the season well, in the two races in Portugal, he did not score any points, and in the first race in Jerez, he retired due to a crash.
-But from the second Jerez race onwards, until the last race of the championship in Valencia, he scored points in all races, obtaining his best result of 4th in the first race at Aragón.
+He started the season without scoring points on the first two races, retiring in a crash in first race in Jerez.
+From the following race onwards until the second race in Valencia, he scored points in all races, obtaining his best result of 4th in the first race at Aragón.

 Moto3 World Championship

 Sic58 Squadra Corse (2021–2022)

 In 2021, Fellon debuted in the Moto3 World Championship with SIC58 Squadra Corse.
 He was the only full-time rider to not score a point in the 2021 season.

 CIP Green Power (from 2023)

 From 2023 season, Fellon competed for the CIP Green Power racing team.